Nathan Dzaba

 footballer who plays as a attacker for Český Brod.

 Career

 Club career

 In 2013, Dzaba participated in Czech reality television show SuperStar.
 As a youth player, Dzaba joined the youth academy of Czech top flight side Teplice.
-In 2016, he signed for ACD Jesolo in the talian eighth division.
+In 2016, he signed for ACD Jesolo in the Italian eighth division.
 In 2017, he signed for Italian sixth division club Pravisdomini.
 After that, Dzaba signed for Melistar in the Spanish fourth division.

 In 2018, he signed for Czech second division team Varnsdorf, where he suffered an injury and made 10 league appearances and scored 0 goals.
 On 20 July 2018, Dzaba debuted for Varnsdorf during a 1-1 draw with Znojmo.
 Before the second half of 2018-19, he signed for Jílové in the Czech sixth division.
 Before the second half of 2019-20, he signed for Czech fourth division outfit Český Brod.
 In 2020, Dzaba almost signed for Coton Sport in the Cameroonian top flight.